elivepatch/livepatch-overlay/README.md

-# elivepatch-overlay
+# livepatch-overlay
-Open standard for livepatch/elivepatch patches management for compatibility on different vendors.
+Open standard for livepatch patches management for compatibility on different vendors.

 For discussion of the standard open [issues](https://github.com/elivepatch/elivepatch-overlay/issues) on this repository.